WGST 2020. Race, Class, and Gender. 3 Hours.

 WGST 3630.
 Native American Women.
 3 Hours.

-Also offered as PHIL 3630 or REL 3630 or NAS 3630.
+Also offered as PHIL 3630 or REL 3630 or NAIS 3630.
 An examination of the contributions of North and South American Indigenous women in the areas of epistemology, ontology, metaphysics, religion, spirituality, and ethics.
 The course will include a range of Indigenous cultures, such as Alaskan, Hawaiian, and Pacific and Atlantic islanders and will explore the issues faced by Indigenous women in the Western hemisphere.

 WGST 4000.
 Masculinity Studies.
 3 Hours.

 An examination of the topic of masculinity in a variety of social arenas.
 This course explores the interconnectedness of masculinity to other relevant social constructs, with particular attention to the constructs of race, class, and sexuality.
 Topics will be approached from a social constructionist paradigm and will examine the social forces, processes and structures that create and sustain notions of masculinity and "manhood".

 WGST 4100.
 Queer Theory.
 3 Hours.